jiangyigithub/my_offer/longman3000/vlog/16gift.md

 ## 4
 **guess**
+I'd say he's around 50, but I'm only guessing.

 **guest**
+Most of the wedding guests had left.

 **guidance**
+I went to a counselor for guidance on my career.

 **guide**
 Today I wanna talk about, or explore a complete beginner's guide to learning English by yourself.

 **guilty**
+It was his guilty conscience that made him offer to help.

 **guitar**
+an electric guitar

 **guy**
+Jake's a real tough guy.

 **habit**
+`/ˈhæ/`
+Regular exercise is a good habit.

 **hair**
+Her hair was short and dark.

 ## 5
 **hall**
+We hung our coats in a cupboard in the hall.

 **handy**
+Take your swimming trunks with yor - they might come in handy.

 **hang**
 `/æŋ/`
+I wanted to hang the picture in the hall.

 **headquarters**
+the headquarters of the United Nations